Skip to content

 Reading state

-useSelector computes a value and automatically listens to any observables accessed while running, and only re-renders if the computed value changes.
+use$ computes a value and automatically listens to any observables accessed while running, and only re-renders if the computed value changes.
+This can take either an observable or a function that consumes observables.

 Props: